SAML-Toolkits/php-saml/README.md

 $settings = new OneLogin_Saml2_Settings($settingsInfo);
 ```

-You can declare the `$settingsInfo` in the file that constains the constructor
+You can declare the `$settingsInfo` in the file that contains the constructor
 execution or locate them in any file and load the file in order to get the
 array available as we see in the following example: